xeome/slimserve/README.md

 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)
 [![Go Version](https://img.shields.io/badge/go-1.24.4-blue.svg)](https://golang.org/dl/)

-> A lightweight, suckless HTTP file server designed with simplicity and security in mind.
+> A lightweight HTTP file server designed with simplicity and security in mind.

 SlimServe is a minimalistic and efficient file-serving application that provides seamless file sharing over HTTP with minimal dependencies, configuration, and resource usage.
-Built with a suckless philosophy—simple, fast, and easy to use.
+Built with a philosophy of being simple, fast, and easy to use.

 ## Features